MSDEVMTL/GlobalAzureBootcamp-2019/Lab6/README.md

 ## Create a New Azure Release Pipeline

 In the Azure DevOps portal, click on the Pipeline icon in the left menu-bar, and select Release.
 Click *New Release pipeline* option.
 This time you will need to create two artifacts, one for each build pipeline.
+Don't forget to enable the continuous deployment trigger by clicking on the lightning bolt.

 ![TwoArtifacts][TwoArtifacts]

-> !!
-IN PROGRESS !!
+Like we did during Lab 1 when we created our first release pipeline, click on the *1 job, 0 tasks* link.
+Two tasks are required for this deployment.
+- The first one is a *Azure Resource Group Deployment*, and use the ARM template published by the first build.

+- The second task is an *Azure Function*.
+This new task is in preview, this is prefect for our demo purposes.
+However, in a case of a production deployment I would suggest to use *Azure App Service Deploy* instead.
+Both will work perfectly, it's just a question of "SLAs".
+  - As App type, select **Function App on Windows**.
+The code is in .Net Core, therefore it could run without any issue on a Linux Function but we compiled it using Windows.
+  - Select the App Name of your Function (ex: gab2019-FuncApp)

+Save it.
+You can trigger manually un Release or do a change in the code and commit-push it.

 ## Time to test our work